Living With a Spinal Cord Injury - Bowel Care

 - Sit up if possible.
 This can help move the stool down in the

 intestine.
 If you cannot sit up, lie on your side.

-gentle while inserting anything into the anus.
+It is important to be clean and gentle when inserting anything into the anus.

 - Always wash your hands and use gloves.
 Lubricate the finger of

 the glove with K-Y jelly or a similar product.

 - For digital stimulation, gently insert the finger in the anus

 and move it in a circular motion for no more than 10 to 20 seconds every 5 to

 10 minutes until you have a bowel movement.